Every child deserves the fundamental right to feel safe, secure and protected.

 - Development of essential life skills: acceptance, forgiveness, vulnerability, compassion, self-love

-If you find it really hard to re-parent your inner child, seeking help from an inner child work familiarized therapist will be a wise investment.
-Therapists, after all, act as substitute parents.
+If you find it really hard to re-parent your inner child, seeking help from an inner child work therapist will be a wise investment.
+Therapists, after all, act as temporary substitute parents.
 They can listen to and help coach your inner child, while supporting and strengthening your inner parent.

 If you prefer to go solo, that is absolutely possible.
 However, please do seek out a support network if you can, whether online or in real life.

-In order to be your own protector and nurturer, you need to create a clear ‘policy’ about what is and is not okay self-treatment.
-Focus on fostering self-love and acceptance each day.
+In essence, focus on fostering self-love and acceptance each day.
 Listen to the needs of your mind, heart, body, and soul.
 Practice self-care.
 Take time out for yourself.
 Eat food that nourishes you.
 Say no and draw clear boundaries.
 Reclaim your sovereignty over your life.
 Explore practices that support feeling safe.
-If need be, you can even go in search of a guardian angel or other spirit guide who can help you to support and nourish yourself.

 Conclusion